iclare/iclare.github.io/content/blog/free-versus-open-source-software/index.md

 while the open source initiative argues that "open sourcing" your project will lead to higher quality projects, which is not always the case.

+I give the article 0b100 out of 0b101.
+I would have liked to have known Hill's thoughts on combining the ideologies of open source and free software.
+While the free software foundation focuses on ethics of free / open software, the open source initiative focuses on the merits of free / open software.

+Some food for thought:

+Doesn't a separation of idealogies cause a rift among developers, and actually discourage collaboration / openness?

+Can't the open source initiative and free software foundation combine their efforts and idealogies?

+If it's technically difficult to combine their efforts, isn't that evidence of my first question?